scrazyderyl/CS2410_Spring2026/project/README.md

 ## Environment Setup

 The project is setup to run with the g++ compiler (GNU C++ compiler) and a Make build system.
-This system is already in place on the departmental Linux machine (thoth.cs.pitt.edu).
-If you have a similar setup on your local computer, please feel free to use your machine for development.
+This system is already in place on the departmental Linux machine (thompson.cs.pitt.edu) and on the Codespace Devcontainer.
+If you have a similar setup on your local computer, please feel free to use your machine for development (you can view the [packages installed in the Devcontainer](.devcontainer/Dockerfile) to see what setup you need).

-Otherwise, you need to log in to thoth.cs.pitt.edu which may involve some setup.
-Note that you need to be on Pitt VPN to connect to thompson.cs.pitt.edu off-campus (instructions at https://www.technology.pitt.edu/services/pittnet-vpn-pulse-secure).
+If you choose to use the departmental machine, note that you need to be on Pitt VPN to connect to thompson.cs.pitt.edu (instructions at https://www.technology.pitt.edu/services/pittnet-vpn-pulse-secure).

-Assuming you are on the Pitt network, here are the steps you need to take:
+Here are the steps you need to take:

 1. Most OSes (Windows, MacOS, Linux) comes with built-in SSH clients accessible using this simple command on your commandline shell:
    ```